Jab tak hai jaan has

 The visits to central library

-Less to study, more to see people dating
+Less to study, more to see people

 To see Juliet’s fake surprise